Former University of Michigan football players detail sexual abuse by university doctor

 "You had to make some really tough decisions as a 17-year-old student.
 You have to remember we were 17 years old at this time and we were confronted with all types of different situations" said Kwiatkowski.

-Another football player Gilvanni Johnson, who played wide receiver for the Maize and Blue from 1982 to 1985, simply responded, "yes, I was." when asked by Fox News if he was abused by Dr. Anderson.
+Another football player Gilvanni Johnson, who played wide receiver for the Maize and Blue from 1982 to 1985, simply responded, "yes, I was." when asked by Fox News if he was abused by Anderson.

 "It was either a cold, or I got injured in a game, and I went in and I told Bo that, you know, that I had an anal exam that I didn't think should have took place," explained Johnson, who was recruited as a two-sport athlete by Michigan.

-Johnson, who resides just over an hour west of Ann Arbor in Macomb County said coaches often threatened players with physicals from Dr. Anderson for poor on-the-field performance.
+Johnson, who resides just over an hour west of Ann Arbor in Macomb County said coaches often threatened players with physicals from Anderson for poor on-the-field performance.

 "The coaches, they were joking around in regards to, you know, 'we're gonna send you to [the] doctor,' you know, if you don't pick it up, or not doing what you're supposed to do, not hustling and stuff like that.
 It was, it was joking.
 It occurred all the time in regards to that."

-Both players also say they alerted former coach Bo Schembechler about Dr. Anderson’s conduct.
+Both players also say they alerted former coach Bo Schembechler about Anderson’s conduct.

 Kwiatkowski says he was even told by the coaching legend to "toughen up."